ambroisemaupate/docker/restic/README.md

 # _Restic_ example usage in docker-compose environment

+[Restic](https://restic.readthedocs.io/en/latest/index.html) is an awesome backup tool that can back up to many different storage providers.
+Unlike `ambroisemaupate/s3-backup` image, this tool will benefit from snapshotting and deduplication to save storage space and accelerate backup process.
+But this tool will not back up your database, you will still need `ambroisemaupate/s3-backup` for that.

+## Minimal configuration

-[Basic example](./docker-compose.yml) using restic to back up a volume to a s3 bucket:
+[Basic example](./docker-compose.yml) using Restic to back up a volume to a s3 bucket:

 ```dotenv
 S3_STORAGE_CLASS=STANDARD